-Optical oximetry, and near infrared spectroscopy (NIRS) in particular, is a tool for assessment of the oxygenation status and hemodynamics of various organs, e.g. muscle and brain.
+Optical oximetry, and near infrared spectroscopy (NIRS) in particular, is a tool for assessment of the oxygenation status and hemodynamics of various organs, e.g. muscles or the brain.

-All cells in all organs of the body have a constant but variable need for oxygen.
-However the body stores for oxygen are minimal.
-So a constant and adequate supply of oxygen to the tissues through the circulation is essential.
-Any interference with tissue oxygenation will lead very rapidly to irreversible damage.
+All cells in the organs of the body have a constant but variable need for oxygen.
+However, the body’s stores of oxygen are minimal.
+Therefore, a constant and adequate supply of oxygen to the tissues through circulation of blood is essential.
+Any interference with tissue oxygenation will lead rapidly to irreversible damage.

-Near infrared spectroscopy, the technique on which the Oxymon and the PortaMon are based, relies mainly on two characteristics of human tissue.
+Near infrared spectroscopy, the technique on which the OxyMon, Brite MkII, OctaMon, and PortaMon/PortaLite are based, relies mainly on two characteristics of human tissue.
 First, the relative transparency of tissue to light in the NIR range, and second, the oxygenation-dependent light absorbing characteristics of hemoglobin.
 By using a number of different wavelengths, the relative changes in hemoglobin concentration can be displayed continuously.
-Using this principle, it becomes possible to monitor: